mrmartineau/zander.wtf-2017/_posts/2015-09-07-UX-of-a-front-end-framework.md

 ---
 comments: true
 layout: post
-title: "The UX of a front-end framework"
+title: "Improving the UX of a front-end framework"
-excerpt: "How we focused on our user's for the latest of Kickoff"
+excerpt: "How we focused on our users for the latest of Kickoff"
-image: 16923893738_bb436e3ec2_m.jpg
+image: 16488545384_d25c2ab1c2_z.jpg
 ---
 Back in May we [released v5.0.0 of Kickoff](https://github.com/TryKickoff/kickoff/releases/tag/5.0.0), the focus of this release was to improve the framework's UX.
 What does that mean?
 Can you have UX on a framework or a set of files?
 I believe you can, and here’s how we did it.